codecypher/LearnAI/Level-0/ml/data_prep.md

 For example, T-shirt color is a nominal feature since it typically does not make sense to say that red is larger than blue.

 There are several ways to encode categorical variables:

-  1. Integer (Ordinal) Encoding: each unique label/category is mapped to an integer.
+  1. Integer (Ordinal) Encoding: each unique label or category is mapped to an integer.

   2. One Hot Encoding: each label is mapped to a binary vector.